JLiangHe/jlianghe.github.io/index.md

 </p>

 <p>
 My research interest lies in the intersection of statistics and machine learning.
-If you share common interests with me and are interested in potential collaboration or want to have a chat, feel free to contact me.
+I am always excited to collaborate with others.
+If you share common interests with me or want to have a chat, feel free to contact me.
 I’m always open to collaboration and conversation :-)
 </p>